solodov/koshi/README.md

 - **Smart reviewer management**
   Select reviewers for PRs interactively; merges suggestions from your config and any previous PR reviewers.
 - **Automated commit validation**
-  Run project-specific checks on commits before creating pull requests to ensure code quality.
+  Run project-specific hooks at various lifecycle events (pre-commit, post-PR create/update/merge) to ensure code quality and automate workflows.

 ---